 Throughout the rest of this article, we’ll dig into how to use Buffer.
 This will include all of the specific features and functions Buffer offers, and demonstrate why they’re special.

 While Buffer may have started with Twitter, it’s quickly grown to support all of the major networks, as well as many of the different kinds of profiles for different networks.

-TWITTER – Of course, Buffer supports Twitter, and multiple Twitter accounts.
+- Twitter: Buffer supports Twitter and multiple Twitter accounts.
 Since Twitter makes no distinction between personal or business profiles, if you want a separate Twitter handle for your business, you simply create a second account.
-You can connect all of your Twitter accounts to your Buffer tool – as many as your plan allows, that is (and we’ll get into that next).

-LINKEDIN – Buffer supports personal LinkedIn profiles as well as Company Pages.
+- LinkedIn: Buffer supports personal LinkedIn profiles as well as LinkedIn company pages.

-PINTEREST – The latest addition to Buffer’s offerings, you can connect your Pinterest account and schedule pins to any of your boards.
+- Pinterest: You can connect your Pinterest account and schedule pins to any of your boards.
 While this includes shared boards in addition to your normal boards, secret boards are not yet supported.